Bybon

+Bybon, son of Phola, has lifted me over [his] head with one hand.
+(Note: Although the "one-arm lift" aspect of the feat is heavily disputed by many strength historians, including Gardinier himself, it is agreed that Bybon might have successfully cleared it off the floor and pressed it overhead with both arms, especially taking good use of the carved out handles.)

-Historian E. Norman Gardinier translates the word 'lifted' as 'threw'.
-In regard to the athletic culture in which such a throw may have been made he states:
+Historian E. Norman Gardinier translates the word "lifted" as "threw."
+In regards to the athletic culture in which such a throw may have been made, he states:

 "The typical athlete of the period, as we know him from the records and from the black-figured vases, was the strongman, wrestler, boxer, or pankratiast.
 Many stories were told of their strength.
 One of them, named Bybon, left behind at Olympia an interesting record.
 It is a block of red sandstone weighing 316 lb., and on it is inscribed the statement that he threw it over his head with one hand".

-Note: Even though the 'one-arm lift' aspect of the feat is heavily disputed by many strength historians including Gardinier himself, it is agreed that Bybon might have successfully cleared it off the floor and pressed it overhead with both arms, specially taking good use of the carved out handles.

-The original stone is on display at the Archaeological Museum of Olympia.
+The stone is currently on display at the Archaeological Museum of Olympia.